Resources

 - To find a psychiatrist in San Francisco who can prescribe medication, see http://www.sfpsych.org/

-- To find a psychologist who specializes in Cognitive Behavior Therapy (CBT) and Acceptance and Commitment Therapy (ACT), use the following web sites where you can search for therapists in the whole country:
+- To find a psychologist who specializes in Cognitive Behavior Therapy (CBT), Acceptance and Commitment Therapy (ACT), or Emotionally Focused Therapy (EFT) for couples, use the following web sites where you can search for therapists in the whole country:

 o ABCT: http://www.abct.org/members/Directory/Find_A_Therapist.cfm